-Thousands of companies that rely on the Privacy Shield agreement to transfer personal data between the EU and the US have been dealt a major blow following a landmark ruling by the European Court of Justice which invalidates the deal, although the alternative “standard contractual clauses” have been given the green light.
+Thousands of companies that rely on the Privacy Shield agreement to transfer personal data between the EU and the US have been dealt a major blow following a landmark ruling by the European Court of Justice which invalidates the deal, and even the alternative “standard contractual clauses” will face tougher restrictions.

 The move, which will affect nearly 5,400 businesses including Facebook, Amazon, Google, Experian, Acxiom, LinkedIn and Microsoft, follows a seven year battle by Austrian lawyer and privacy activist Max Schrems, who has long argued that the data transfer policies do not provide consumers adequate protection from surveillance by US authorities.